 One feature that's really cool with the Fitbit Sense, however, is Active Zone minutes, which uses the built-in heart rate monitor to track when you reach peak, cardio, and fat burn zones, or conversely, when you haven't yet reached a targeted zone.
 This helps you determine if you need to ramp up your efforts or slow down to get the optimal results.

 But the Galaxy Watch Active 2 stands out in its own way when it comes to exercise, providing continuous heart rate tracking as well as high and low alerts, and VO2 max to evaluate your oxygen consumption while running.
 It also comes in two special edition versions that are specific to enthusiasts or pros in either golf or running.
 The Golf Edition includes touch targeting, shot history, and dual arc distance readings as well as provides information on 40,000 courses from around the world.
 And the Under Armour edition comes with the MapMyRun app loaded out of the box along with six months of premium benefits providing real-time feedback.
+Additionally, a few feature carried over from the Galaxy Watch4 allows you to add friends and family members to Challenges where you can either compete against one another or work together in teams, which can be a great way to motivate one another.
+You can compete with others in Fitbit but there isn't an option to do so in teams.

 Both also feature built-in GPS for tracking runs and routes even without your smartphone.